zeek/spicy-course/src/parser_structure_byte_order.md

 # The 'ByteOrder' type is defined in the built-in Spicy module.
 import spicy;

-# Switch default from default network byte order to little for this module.
+# Switch default from network byte order to little-endian for this module.
 %byte-order=spicy::ByteOrder::Little;

 # This unit uses big byte order.